 - Classroom Assistant: Come to an assigned class once a week for 1-2 hours and assist the teacher in facilitating classroom activities.
 Responsibilities include individual tutoring, leading small group learning activities, art projects, checking papers and other helpful tasks.

-All New Student Support Volunteers are required to complete a CMS background check and attend an orientation at the A Child’s Place office.
-A link to sign up for orientation is provided once you’ve completed the new volunteer application and we schedule the dates.
-Please click here to submit your background check prior to attending orientation.
+–> All New Student Support Volunteers are required to complete a CMS background check and attend an orientation at the A Child’s Place office.
+A link to sign up for orientation is provided once you’ve completed the new volunteer application.
+Please click here to submit your background check prior to attending orientation (this is also a requirement before placement).

 Please contact Holly Wiggins at firstname.lastname@example.org for more information on opportunities and volunteer orientation for the 2018/2019 school year.